Navneetkumar13/UserService/README.md

 # User Service

 Description:
 This service is a part of another microservice PostService which uses the same the SQL Database as the PostService and communicates with the microservice PostService for the operations.
 It uses Docker for containerisation.
-You can refer LLD Class-Diagram for better underating of the microservices flow that is present in the repo
+You can refer LLD Class-Diagram for better understanding of the microservices flow that is present in the repo

 Use Cases:
 1. Login/Signup user through JWT token